Funding Local Causes

 Transport

-If you are a rural space or need to help residents to get to your venue, you are able to apply for additional funding to facilitate transport.
-You can apply for up to £500.
+If you are a rural space or need to help residents to get to your venue, you are able to apply for up to £500 via this application in addition to the £2,000 for the Community Space to facilitate transport.

 Useful Resources - please read

-If you are successful with your application you will be asked to register on the HCC Warm Spaces directory so that people can find you easily and see what you can offer.
-Click here to go the HCC page to see the directory and also to find a range of useful resources that can support you in running your Warm Space including links to policies, advice and training.
+All successful groups will be required to register on the HCC Community Spaces directory so that people can find you easily and see what you can offer.
+Click here to go the HCC page to see the directory and also to find a range of useful resources that can support you in running your Community Space including links to policies, advice and training.

 Before applying please read the guidance notes below.